5th PLACE

 Centre for Innovation and Entrepreneurship at University of Auckland

-Finalist of the Innovation and Entrepreneurship Activators of the Year Award
+5th PLACE Innovation and Entrepreneurship Activators of the Year Award

 The University of Auckland - New Zealand